AstroMusers/ExoCore/README.md

 # ExoCore Team

 ExoCore is developed by AstroMusers in the Department of Physics at Washington University in St. Louis.
-Nathan Whitsett and Bryce Wedig are the main developers.
+Nathan Whitsett and Bryce Wedig are the leading developers.
 The other contributors to ExoCore include Ekrem Esmer, Aavik Wadivkar, Gabriella Jager, and Sophia Acker.
 Tansu Daylan is the principal investigator.

 # Citing ExoCore